Press ESC to close

 If you enjoy surrealism, German Romanticism and horror, visit the exhibition Phantoms of the Night: 100 Years of Nosferatu at The Scharf-Gerstenberg Collection in Berlin, Germany.
 On display until April 23, 2023, the temporary exhibit juxtaposes scenes and imagery from the film Nosferatu: A Symphony of Horror with work from other artists.
 The exhibit aims to highlight the cultural impact on contemporary visual arts and draw connections to historical artistic precedents.
 Curated through numerous international loans, the exhibit showcases pieces from Alfred Kubin, Caspar David Friedrich, Edvard Munch, and more.

-Long before Twilight, True Blood, or Interview with the Vampire brought blood-drinking vampires to our screens, Nosferatu: A Symphony of Horror brought Count Orlok, one of the most spine-tingling creations in the film world.
+Long before Twilight, True Blood, or Interview with the Vampire brought blood-drinking vampires to our screens, Nosferatu: A Symphony of Horror brought Count Orlok.
+He may be one of the most spine-tingling creations in the film world.
 Directed by F. W. Murnau, Nosferatu was released in Germany in 1922.
-The silent film is credited with being the first vampire movie, and its Gothic cinematic styling has continued to inspire the horror genre.
+The silent film is credited with being the first vampire movie.
+Its Gothic cinematic styling has continued to inspire the horror genre.
 Moreover, Nosferatu is considered a classic of German Expressionism with its bizarre, distorted imagery, unusual angles, and use of light and shadow.

 , Berlin’s Phantoms of the Night: 100 Years of Nosferatu, Museum Spotlight Europe